Continuous deployment

 Edit this page

-Learn how to use the fingerprint runtime version for continuous deployment in production and during development.
+Learn how to use the fingerprint runtime version and GitHub actions for continuous deployment.

 Prerequisites